 Just when you think a film genre has been played out something comes along that reinvents it.
-This may be the case here with David Cronenberg’s latest opus, ‘Eastern Promises’.
+This may be the case here with David Cronenberg’s latest opus, ‘Eastern Promises.'
 It looked like every possible variation of the crime thriller has been done.
 We have seen it from the viewpoint of the criminals, the authorities and the victims.
 There have been films that concentrated on the science of a criminal investigation and the gut feelings that humans are prone to have.
 What Cronenberg has done here is present a gripping film that is not so much about the plot as the criminal world behind the scenes.
 He is less concerned with the story; his concentration is on the human beings behind the events.
-Instead of a personalized viewpoint this movie is from the vantage point of the culture.
+Instead of a personalized viewpoint, this movie is from the vantage point of the culture.

 Cronenberg knows his stuff.
 He weaves a film here that can stand apart from the story line.
 The way he goes into this culture is much like the famous Russian dolls.
 You open one and instead of finding an answer there is another doll instead that need to be opened.
 He goes into the Russian crime family layer by layer bit the audience is left with the feeling that there are more depths to be explored.
-Cronenberg has never been the type to shy away from blood, gore and violence.
+Cronenberg has never been the type to shy away from blood, gore, and violence.
 This is perfect for the depiction of such a brutal and unforgiving culture as the one examined here.
 Some have derided Cronenberg for changing his style since he entered the world of mainstream cinema.
 They talk on about how he was better when he made cult films early in his career.
 He did not sell out, he grew.
 It is unrealistic to expect any one working in a field for decades to remain the same.
 These same people would be the first to comment that he turns out the same thing over and over.
 Over the years Cronenberg has mature as an artist.
 Films of pure visceral shock have given way to more thought provoking thrillers than before.
 This is a man who is driven by images.
-His works are visually stylistic and that has never changed.
-This is the kind of film that doesn’t really hit the audience until after the closing credits have rolled.
+His works are visually stylistic, and that has never changed.
+This is the kind of film that doesn’t hit the audience until after the closing credits have rolled.
 It seeps into your consciousness and slaps into place later.
-This is a film that will alter the way you think about crime thrillers.
+This is a movie that will alter the way you think about crime thrillers.

-Of course the technical specifications of this DVD release are perfect.
+Of course, the technical specifications of this DVD release are perfect.
 It comes from the Universal home entertainment division.
 When you bring a film from such a visually dependent director like Cronenberg you have to make sure the color palette is perfect.
 It is, the colors are muted almost as if they are hiding something.
 The Dolby 5.1 audio is fantastic.
 It brings you right into the action.
 There are only two extras provided by they are far better than any you have ever seen.
-The first is ‘Secrets and Stories’.
+The first is ‘Secrets and Stories.'
 This featurette focuses on Cronoberg’s work on bringing the script to life on location in London.
 The second is ‘Marked for Life’ where Cronenberg considers the meaning of the elaborate tattoos prevalent in the Russian crime families.
 This is a gem of a film.
-It is not for those who are adverse to blood and violence but then you most likely have never seen a Cronenberg flick.
-For the rest of you this is a must have for your collection.
+It is not for those who are adverse to blood and violence, but then you most likely have never seen a Cronenberg flick.
+For the rest of you, this is a must have for your collection.